wandb/docs/docs/guides/hosting/operator.md

 ### Custom Kubernetes ServiceAccounts

-Customers can specify custom Kubernetes service accounts to run the W&B pods.
+Specify custom Kubernetes service accounts to run the W&B pods.

-The following snippet will create a service account as part of the deployment with the specified name:
+The following snippet creates a service account as part of the deployment with the specified name:

 ```yaml
 app: